-The Exposure Control Plan shall be reviewed and updated by the Medical Director or his/her designee and Safety Committee at least annually and whenever necessary to reflect new or modified tasks and procedures which affect occupational exposure, and to reflect new or revised employee positions with occupational exposure.
+The exposure control plan shall be reviewed and updated by the Medical Director or his/her designee and Director of Health Home Coordination at least annually and whenever necessary to reflect new or modified tasks and procedures which affect occupational exposure, and to reflect new or revised employee positions with occupational exposure.

-This Exposure Control Plan shall be made available to federal and state OSHA officials upon request for examination and copying.
+This exposure control plan shall be made available to federal and state OSHA officials upon request for examination and copying.
 It is included in initial employee training and reviewed annually by all employees who have been identified as being at risk of exposure to bloodborne diseases.
-The Exposure Control plan, as well as a copy of the Federal Register, is available upon request to all employees.
+The exposure control plan, as well as a copy of the Federal Register, is available upon request to all employees.